cakephp/docs/en/tutorials-and-examples/cms/database.rst

         // More configuration below.
     ];

-Once you've saved your **config/app.php** file, you should see that CakePHP is able to connect to the database' section have a green chef hat.
+Once you've saved your **config/app.php** file, you should see that 'CakeP'HP is able to connect to the database' section have a green chef hat.

 .. note::